Exclusive: Outbreak to hit iPhone output if China extends Foxconn factory halt - source

 However, a spread of the coronavirus to major smartphone manufacturing hubs such as Guangdong may lead them to revise financial estimates for companies including Foxconn, Yew said.

-Additional reporting by Josh Horwitz and Brenda Goh in Shanghai; Editing by Jonathan Weber and Alexander Smith
+Additional reporting by Josh Horwitz and Brenda Goh in Shanghai, and David Kirton in Shenzhen, China; Editing by Jonathan Weber and Alexander Smith